UKM-Sarang-Semut/.github/profile/README.md

 # UKM Sarang Semut
-UKM Sarang Semut is a organization from Universitas Tanjungpura located in Pontianak, West Borneo.
+UKM Sarang Semut is an organization from Universitas Tanjungpura located in Pontianak, West Borneo.
 UKM Sarang Semut have several divisions, which is:
 1. Theatre
 2. Music
 3. Traditional Dance